-Our informal tagline is “Ice Cream every 45 Minutes,” because the old railroad line passes through the towns of Concord, Hopkinton, Warner, Sutton, Bradford and Newbury.
+Our informal tagline is “Ice Cream every 45 Minutes.”
+The old railroad line passes through the towns of Concord, Hopkinton, Warner, Sutton, Bradford and Newbury.
+If we complete this route a family riding bikes would come to another village every 45 minutes.
 This area is rich in history, agriculture, community, and natural resources.
 We have several beautifully completed sections of trail with more being added as we get funding.
 In the improved sections you will find benches, bike fix stations, smooth gravel surface, and many opportunities to stop and enjoy the view.

 A great deal of this former railroad corridor is now privately owned.
 Please, always respect the private property rights of landowners.
 Friends of the Concord-Lake Sunapee Rail Trail works with landowners, towns, state and federal authorities to gain permission to build the trail over their properties.
 We typically do not announce projects until we have landowner permissions secured.
 You help our mission by respecting the wishes of landowners.
 Use the menus to see a listing of announced trail projects.

 The rail era is a significant part of the local history, and many historical assets can still be seen along the trail.
 The Pierce Manse in Concord could serve as one terminus of the trail.
 Original railroad buildings still stand at Contoocook Station, Waterloo Station and several stops along the way.
 Mast Yard State Forest and Bradford Pines both provided masts for navy and commercial ships.
 The Newbury Cut still stands as a lasting tribute to the railroad engineers.
 A covered railroad bridge and three covered road bridges highlight the connection to our rivers.

 River Crossings – This trail crosses the Contoocook and Warner Rivers multiple times.
 These crossings are spectacular attractions.
 People on the trail would see exceptional stonework, have the chance to learn about the history of the rivers, see some excellent white water and flat water.